Return to San Jose (Costa Rica)

 Kingfisher Spotting Lunch

-Commonly referred to as BIF are typically hard to capture.
+Commonly referred to as BIF, these are typically hard to capture.
 First you have to have the right gear and lots of practice.
 Here is an example of a Kingfisher spotting his lunch and making the dive.

 More Birds In Flight